volunteer definitions cover page

 Silver Volunteers (application, criminal history and sex offender registry check)

-These individuals have no direct interaction with youth or vulnerable populations and no to low opportunity to form relationships with youth or vulnerable populations on behalf of MSU Extension.
+These individuals have no direct interaction and no to low opportunity to form relationships with youth/and or adults behalf of MSU Extension.
 Exempt from this rule are those with minimal interaction, such as parking attendants or people handing out ribbons or opening gates (see roles not requiring screening section below).
 Silver volunteers also have no access to personal information such as phone numbers, birthdates, addresses, Social Security numbers, email addresses and similar information.
 Note that a Gold volunteer or MSU Extension employee must be present anytime youth and adults are interacting together and accessible to Silver volunteers at events.

 Examples of Silver Volunteers